Overview

 5. In the ribbon select List then Click Create Column.

-6.Add following columns to the list one by one, selecting given type within brackets.
+following columns to the list one by one, selecting given type within brackets.

 § Title (Default column)